 Dental office vacuum lines, sinks, and toilets all lead to local sewer lines.
-Anything you pour down the drain goes to a wastewater treatment plant before being discharged to San Francisco Bay.
-Because these treatment facilities are not designed to remove metals like mercury and silver, wastewater treatment agencies seek your support to comply with regulatory permits and protect the Bay.
+Anything put down the drain goes to a wastewater treatment plant before being discharged to San Francisco Bay.
+Because these treatment facilities are not designed to remove metals like mercury and silver, Bay Area wastewater treatment agencies have long sought your support to comply with regulatory permits and protect the Bay.

 Find Your Sewer Agency

 Your local Sewer Agency (City or Special District) is tasked with implementing the new regulations.
 They may have additional requirements such as BMP’s, permits or reporting.
 Please contact your local Sewer Agency to find out more.

 - The California Dental Association (CDA) has developed an Amalgam Separator Inspection and Maintenance Log

 - CDA list of Best Management Practices

 - Considerations when purchasing amalgam separators prepared by the American Dental Association